This location has multiple holiday properties

 Argol village is a 15 minute walk away and boasts a boulangerie, La Poste, 2 small bars, a tabac and creperie as well as a museum of country crafts!

-Camaret - A harbour with numerous waterside restaurants with great fresh fish and seafood.
+Camaret - A harbour town with numerous waterside restaurants with great fresh fish and seafood.
+A firm favourite for surfers as it is surrounded by surfing beaches and beautiful clifftop walks.

-Lochronon - One of France's best kept villages with a magnificent hand made chocolate shop.
+Locronan - One of France's best kept villages with higgledy-piggledy houses, cobbled streets, beautiful creperies, quirky shops, atmospheric church, and our personal favourite - a magnificent hand made chocolate shop.

-Quimper - Fascinating medieval city with market hall, timbered buildings, amazing merry-go-round and interesting little shops including one selling delicious, diminutive macaroons in 24 flavours presented to you in exquisitely wrapped boxes.
+Quimper - Fascinating medieval city with beautiful church, art gallery, market hall, timbered buildings, amazing merry-go-round and interesting little shops including one selling delicious, elfin the mouth macaroons in 24 flavours presented to you in exquisitely wrapped boxes.

-there are 10+ beaches on the presquile, most within 20 minutes drive, the closest is 5km away.
-Lots of places to hire Kayaks, catamarans, sand karts to name but a few of the activities. but best of all wide open, uncrowded, sandy beaches,
+There are 10+ beaches on the presquile, most within 20 minutes drive.
+The closest (and our favourite) is Trez Bellec in Telgruc-Sur-Mer, 5km away (5 minutes in the car).
+There are lots of places to hire Kayaks, catamarans, sand karts, to name but a few of the activities.
+But best of all there are many wide open, uncrowded, sandy beaches to choose from.

 We had a wonderful stay at Le Rhun.
 The facilities are fantastic for children.
 Lesley & Alan (the owners) have gone to incredible length to create a wonderful imaginative play site for children.
 Along with the play barn there are hiding dens around every corner, a pirate ship in the trees and even a fairy glen.